arthur-mountain/tiny-js-compiler/README.md

 # tiny-js-compiler

-A minimal, self-bootstrapping JavaScript compiler written in JavaScript.
+A minimal, self-bootstrapping JavaScript compiler written in Typescript.

 ## Features

-- Fully implemented in JavaScript
+- Fully implemented in Typescript

 - Parses and compiles a simplified subset of JavaScript